-The Corps plans to deepen the shipping channel by 5 feet along a 39-mile stretch that connects the Atlantic Ocean to the port's docks upstream from downtown Savannah.
-Corps officials don't expect work to be finished until 2020 — and that's if everything goes smoothly.
-And there are still potential obstacles.
+The Corps plans to deepen the Savannah River shipping channel by 5 feet along a 39-mile stretch that connects the Atlantic Ocean to the port's docks upstream from downtown Savannah.
+Work isn't expected to be finished until 2020, and that's if everything goes smoothly.